aakers24/THM/Paths/SOC1/SOC1.md

     * Port-Forwarding - SIEMs can listen on a port.
 Then the endpoints forward the data to the SIEM server's listening port.

 * Correlation rules are the rules used when analyzing ingested data.
-These are logical statements correlation to certain events.
+These are logical statements correlated to certain events.
 E.g. login attempts in a set period of time or "If the log is windows and event ID is <EventID>, trigger an alert for <Event>". *Basically just what you'd think based on previous "rules" discussed in the path.*

 * Rules often need to be tuned and are subject to company policies.
 Alerts that aren't false positives are investigated by the SOC or equivalent.